 Yield ratio definition

-Yield ratio refers to one of the key performance indicators (KPI) in human resources that shows what percentage of candidates from a specific source were invited for an interview.
+Yield ratio refers to one of the key performance indicators (KPI) in human resources that shows what percentage of candidates from a specific source was invited for an interview.
 Essentially, yield ratio shows how efficient is the selected recruiting method.

 If we take, for example, posting a job advert to a job board of your choice, here’s how the numbers could look like.
 During 1 month 1000 visitors clicked on a link to the job, and 150 of them filled the application form and applied.
 From 150, 30 were invited to an interview, which gives us the following formula:

 Yield radio: (30 / 150) x 100% = 20%

 This formula would also allow you to measure visitor to lead or lead to hiring ratios.